 Although notional amount is the typical measure of volume in the derivatives market, it is not used as a measure of credit risk.
 Generally, the current credit exposure of our derivative contracts is limited to the net positive estimated fair value of derivative contracts at the reporting date after taking into consideration the existence of netting agreements and any collateral received.
 A derivative with positive value (a derivative asset) indicates existence of credit risk because the counterparty would owe us if the contract were closed.
-Alternatively, a derivative contract with negative value (a derivative liability) indicates we would owe money to the counterparty if the contract were closed.
+Alternatively, a derivative contract with negative value (a derivative transaction with a single counterparty if the contract were closed.
 Generally, if there is more than one derivative transaction with a single counterparty, a master netting arrangement exists with respect to derivative transactions with that counterparty to provide for aggregate net settlement.